- Scientific name: Cetorhinus maximus

 - Feeds on: Plankton

-- Description: Huge shark.
-Body is black or dark grey, occasionally with brownish tinge.
-Massive mouth appears toothless and gill slits are huge for filter feeding.
+- Description: Huge shark species which is usually black or dark grey, occasionally with brownish tinge.
+Massive mouth appears toothless and gill slits are very large for filter feeding.
 Large pectoral, dorsal and tail fins.
 Snout is pointed and eyes are small.

 Behaviour and Feeding

 Basking sharks are one of the few shark species which filter feed on plankton.
 They cruise slowly through the sea, often at the surface, with their mouth wide open to filter plankton from the water.
 A large basking shark can process over one million litres of sea water per hour through the thousands of rakers in its gills.
-This behaviour gave the fish their name as people originally thought they were basking in the sun.
+This behavior gave the shark its name as people originally thought they were basking in the sun.
 Basking sharks are known to come close to land during the summer, and can sometimes be spotted from the shore, and have been known to come into estuaries and large harbours during calm weather.
-Many basking sharks will be solitary, but they have been spotted moving in pairs and occasionally groups containing over one hundred basking sharks have been observed moving as a shoal.
+Many basking sharks will be solitary, but they have been spotted moving in pairs and occasionally form into groups made up of tens or even hundreds of basking sharks.
 Basking sharks come into shallower, inshore waters during warmer weather as plankton density in much higher in these areas during summer, as this footage taken in late May 2016 off the coast of Cornwall shows.
-It is thought that basking sharks take some form of hibernation in much deeper water in winter and feed little during this time, and shed their gill rakers and grow them again for the following summer.
-Although usually slow moving – travelling just two or three miles in an hour- basking sharks have occasionally been spotted breaching (jumping in such as way that their entire body, apart from the tail, is out of the water).
+It is thought that basking sharks take some form of hibernation in much deeper water in winter although this any many other aspects of the basking sharks life cycle, such as migration patterns, are poorly understood.
+Basking sharks are usually slow moving but they have occasionally been spotted breaching (jumping in such as way that their entire body, apart from the tail, is out of the water).
 The reason for this is unknown but one theory is that the basking sharks are trying to rid themselves of parasites such as lampreys.

 Little is known about the breeding cycle of basking shark.
 Basking sharks are thought to need to be around ten years old before they can reproduce.
 Breeding takes place in summer with eggs develop inside of the female, with gestation taking up to three years.
 Young basking shark are between four and six feet in length when they are born.
 In 2018 new research was produced by an innovative tagging system for basking sharks which suggested that basking sharks may gather in Scottish waters to mate.